 The recommendation report includes cost-effective recommendations split into low cost improvements (up to £500) and high cost improvements (over £500).
 It also includes more advanced energy improvements that could be applied to a home to achieve the highest possible energy efficiency standards.
 Many of these will be more costly and have a much larger payback period.

-No. The recommendations are there for the advice of the owner and prospective owner or landlord and prospective tenant.
-There is no legal requirement to act on any of the recommendations.
+The recommendations are there for the advice of the owner and prospective owner or landlord and prospective tenant.
 Each improvement in the recommendation report is accompanied by the typical cost savings per year, as well as what the likely performance rating could be after improvements are made.